Skip to Content

 La Malagueta Highlights

-Suggested Hotels for Beach Access in La Malagueta
+Suggested Places to Stay in La Malagueta

 Gran Hotel Miramar

-Looking for somewhere that seriously impresses?
-Gran Hotel Miramar is your answer – this nearly 100-year-old property is a short walk from Playa de la Malagueta and Playa de la Caleta.
+This nearly 100-year-old property is a short walk from Playa de la Malagueta and Playa de la Caleta.

 Hotel MS Maestranza

-Another fabulous option = Hotel MS Maestranza.
 You can’t get much closer to the shores of Costa del Sol in Malaga than this 4-star property.
 When you’re not lounging on the beach, enjoy the city views from the rooftop jacuzzi overlooking the famous bullring below.

 Hotel Castillo De Santa Catalina

-The 5-star Hotel Castillo De Santa Catalina is a bit removed from Malagueta.
+This 5-star hotel is a bit removed from Malagueta.
 Still, staring down at the deep blue waters and beaches below from the infinity pool, you won’t mind the 20-minute trek into town.
+Book the Junior Suite with Terrace for the best views of the sands and shores of Costa del Sol.

-El Perchel: Where to Stay in Malaga Like a Local
+Best For: Staying in Malaga Like a Local

 El Perchel